 Remember, that’s what we discussed last week – your brain has this exact tendency.

 See how Warren Buffet nails it when he says this –

 “What the human being is best at doing is interpreting all new information so that their prior conclusions remain intact.”

-By the way, thank you if you’re one of those that wrote in, about your beliefs.
-I’d like for you to first reflect and then share with me – what steps would you take to avoid default thinking?
+By the way, thank you if you’re one of those that wrote in about your beliefs.
+I’d like you to reflect first and then share with me – what steps would you take to avoid default thinking?